timadeshola/countries/README.md

 Local Deployment:
 Pull the source code from github repository here or download as zip file: https://github.com/timadeshola/countries.git

-If you download as zip file, extract the zip code, open IntelliJ, click on open existing project, select the pom.xml file and click on Ok, Intellij will ask you if you want to open it as new project or new file, click on Project.
+If you download as zip file, extract the zip code,
+* open IntelliJ, click on open existing project,
+* select the pom.xml file
+* click on Ok,
+* Intellij will ask you if you want to open it as new project or new file,
+* click on Project.
-Run mvn clean install
+* Run mvn clean install
-The run the application from your IntelliJ using the play button.
+* The run the application from your IntelliJ using the play button.

 This application is also hosted on Heroku.
 See link here https://countries-rest-api.herokuapp.com/swagger-ui